Talhamuhammadali/OpenGL-basics-BezierCurve/README.md

   - User interaction for control points manipulation.
 - **Directory:** `Basic_Bezier_Curves/`
   - [More Details](./Basic_Bezier_Curves/README.md)
-- How to Run: [Instructions on running the project]

 ### 2. B-Splines

 - Description: Extension of the project to handle B-splines.